Coherence (film): Plot

 The group realizes Hugh and Amir, in their midst, came from the other house.
 The two take the box and leave, then return carrying blue glow sticks.
 They had found two notes at the other house, showing that the split created more than just two alternate realities.
 Beth sees Laurie kissing Kevin in the hallway.
 Someone outside smashes Hugh's car window.
 Emily retrieves the ring Kevin gave her from her car.
-Talking to Kevin, Emily realizes he is from a different reality.
+Talking to Kevin, Emily realizes she is from a different reality.

-The group creates their own box to confirm that they are all from the same reality.
+The group creates their own box to validate they are all from the same reality.
 In addition to numbering the photographs by rolling dice, they include a randomly chosen object.
 Emily deduces that only Lee and Beth, who never left the house, originate from that house; she herself, Kevin, and Laurie are from a different house; Hugh and Amir are from a third house; and Mike is from a fourth.
 The blackmail note arrives under the door, revealing an adulterous liaison between Mike and Beth.
 Another Mike breaks in, attacks his double and leaves.

 Emily goes out and looks into several alternate houses until she finds one in which no one seems aware of the split.
 She lures everyone out of the house by smashing Hugh's car window, then ambushes the alternate Emily, sedating her with ketamine when she gets a ring out of her car and locking her in the trunk.
 She takes her other self's place while Miller's Comet breaks apart overhead, but must subdue and hide another Emily who crawls into the bathroom.
 She takes the ring from her defeated self after losing her own in the altercation, then returns to the living room, where she passes out.

 Emily wakes in daylight on the sofa with the rest of the party apparently none the wiser.
 Kevin returns her ring, which he found in the bathroom.
 His cell phone rings; bizarrely, Emily is calling.
-Emily looks at her two rings as Kevin answers the phone and turns to look at her.
+Emily looks at the two rings as Kevin answers the phone and then turns to look at her.